-On one level, this is not a problem as many companies need smarter employees, preferably ones fresh from college with degrees and experience on newer mechanics.
-However, these numbers were also small – in some cases rivaling the amount of employees 65 and older.
+On one level, this is not a problem as many companies need tenured, experienced employees in addition to smarter, more educated employees fresh from college with degrees and experience on newer mechanics.
+However, these numbers were also small – in some cases rivaling the number of employees 65 and older.

 More troubling is the news regarding employee retention.
 Other data from BLS indicated that warehouse employees are leaving at a troubling rate.
 These tend to be the younger staff who see opportunities for better pay and hours elsewhere.

-Companies wishing to avoid an aging workforce need to spend more on employee hiring, training and retention.
-This will help avoid the worker shortage before it happens.
+Companies wishing to avoid an aging workforce need to spend more on employee hiring, training, and retention.
+This will help prevent a worker shortage before it happens.

 New technology is enabling a more productive generation of workers: robots and smart tech.
-These machines do not need to sleep, eat or ever take a sick day.
+These machines do not need to sleep, eat, or even take a sick day.
 Currently, robots in the warehouse are limited to devices that sort and stack shelves.
 However, advancements in material robotics will push machines into a more central role.

 While their implementation would radically enhance shipping, drones are poised to reduce delivery time even further.
 Amazon Prime Air is already boasting delivery times of 30 minutes or less using its aerial technology.
 As drones become more prevalent, it is unknown just how dramatic this speed increase will be.